GRADUM

 What It Is

 Capability Maturity Model Integration (CMMI) is a globally recognized process improvement framework developed by the Software Engineering Institute and now governed by ISACA.
-It provides a structured approach to enhancing organizational performance through maturity levels and capability progression, applicable to development, services, and acquisition domains.
+It provides a structured approach to enhancing organizational performance through maturity levels and capability progression, applicable to development, services, data, and people management.

 Key Components